crohr/rest-presentation/slides/presentation.md

 <!-- slide title incremental -->
 # **RESTful** Services - concepts
-* Representation State Transfer [Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) Roy T. Fielding (2000)
+* Representational State Transfer, in [Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) Roy T. Fielding (2000)
   > The REST Web is the subset of the WWW (based on **HTTP**) in which agents provide uniform **interface semantics** -- essentially create (POST), retrieve (GET), update (PUT) and delete (DELETE) -- rather than **arbitrary or application-specific** interfaces, and manipulate **resources** only by the exchange of **representations**.
   > Furthermore, the REST interactions are "**stateless**" in the sense that the meaning of a message does not depend on the state of the conversation.
   <img src="http-client-server" />
 {:class="incremental"}

-image crohr, page html crohr, crohr.vcs, preparer exemples

 <!-- slide incremental -->
 # **RESTful** Services - concepts